potassco/clingraph/ThinkTank.md

     ```
     ![](./examples/basic/example3/house.png)

+> Can you add an edge from/to a subgraph?
 - #### **Attributes**

   The attributes of an element (graph, node or edge) are defined using predicate `attr/4`.
 This predicate will add any attributes accepted by graphviz ([see here](https://graphviz.org/doc/info/attrs.html)) specified by name-value pairs to the element.